DataDog/terraform-provider-datadog/website/docs/r/screenboard.html.markdown

 - `time` - (Optional, only for widgets of type "timeseries", "toplist", "event_timeline", "event_stream", "alert_graph", "check_status", "trace_service", "log_stream") Nested block describing the timeframe to use when displaying the widget.
 The structure of this block is described below.
 At most one such block should be present in a given widget.
 - `tile_def` - (Optional, only for widgets of type "timeseries", "query_value", "hostmap", "change", "toplist", "process") Nested block describing the content to display in the widget.
 The structure of this block is described below.
 At most one such block should be present in a given widget.
 - `params` - (Optional, only for widgets of type "manage_status") Nested block describing the monitors to display.
 The structure of this block is described below.
 At most one such block should be present in a given widget.
-- `timeframes` - (Optional, only for widgets of type "uptime") List of timeframes to use when calculating uptime.
-Items should be one of "7 days", "30 days", "Month-to-date", "90 days", "365 days", "Previous month".
-- `monitor` - (Optional, only for widgets of type "uptime") Nested block describing the monitor to use to calculate uptime.
-The structure of this block is described below.
-At most one such block should be present in a given widget.
-- `rule` - (Optional, only for widgets of type "uptime") Nested block describing the rules to use for conditionally formatting uptime result.
-The structure of this block is described below.
-Multiple rule blocks are allowed within a given widget block.

 ### Nested `widget` `time` blocks